Goal of BTN’s Animal Rescue

 No Animal Left Behind

 Back To Nature is dedicated to the rescue of injured and orphaned Florida Native Wildlife.
-By working with the local Orange County community and Animal Services, Back to Nature rescues approx. 2,500-3,000 animals per year.
+By working with the local Orange County community and Animal Services, Back to Nature rescues an estimated 4,000 animals per year.
 Our passionate staff and volunteers work around the clock to make sure that every rescue animal is given the proper care and love.

 Tarot the Red Tailed Hawk